 9.4 Research Misconduct Policy

-Related Minnesota State policy: 1C.2 Fraudulent or Other Dishonest Acts
+Related Minnesota State policy: 1C.2 Fraudulent or Other Dishonest Acts https://www.minnstate.edu/board/policy/1c02.html

-Related Code of Federal Regulations (NSF): 45 CFR 689
+Related Code of Federal Regulations (National Science Foundation): 45 CFR 689 https://www.ecfr.gov/current/title-45/subtitle-B/chapter-VI/part-689

-Related Code of Federal Regulations (US Department of Health and Human Services): 42 CFR Parts 50 and 93
+Related Code of Federal Regulations (US Department of Health and Human Services): 42 CFR Parts 50 and 93 https://www.ecfr.gov/current/title-42/chapter-I/subchapter-H/part-93

 Purpose: To ensure ethical research activities at Normandale and describe processes for addressing allegations of research misconduct and for promoting the importance of preventing research misconduct, including training and certification for grant-funded personnel.
+Normandale Community College is committed to ensuring the integrity of all its grant-funded research activities.
+This policy establishes institutional standards and procedures for preventing, reporting, assessing, and investigating allegations of research misconduct.
+It ensures compliance with Federal regulations, including:

-Principal Investigators (PIs), Co-Principal Investigators (co-PIs), and Senior Personnel who are funded by Federal awards with activities that include a research component, are expected to assist in Normandale’s prevention and detection of research misconduct activities, including training on, and certifying of, research misconduct information, violations and notifications.
+Principal Investigators (PIs), Co-Principal Investigators (co-PIs), and Senior Personnel who are funded by Federal awards with activities that include a research component are expected to assist in Normandale’s prevention and detection of research misconduct activities, including training on, and certifying of, research misconduct information, violations and notifications.
 The Office of Grants & Sponsored Projects will coordinate these efforts.

 Part 1: Definitions

-1. Fabrication is making up data or results and recording or reporting them.
+1. Fabrication: Making up data or results and recording or reporting them.

-2. Falsification is manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record.
+2. Falsification: Manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record.

-3. Inquiry consists of preliminary information gathering and preliminary fact finding to determine whether an allegation or apparent instance of research misconduct has substance.
+4. Inquiry: Consists of preliminary information gathering and preliminary fact finding to determine whether an allegation or apparent instance of research misconduct has substance.
 If the inquiry establishes that there is a reasonable basis for concluding that the allegation or apparent instance of research misconduct has substance, an investigation is warranted.

-4. Investigation is a formal development, examination and evaluation of a factual record to determine whether misconduct has taken place or, if research misconduct has already been confirmed, to assess its extent and consequences or determine appropriate action.
+7. Investigation: A formal development, examination and evaluation of a factual record to determine whether misconduct has taken place or, if research misconduct has already been confirmed, to assess its extent and consequences or determine appropriate action.

-5. Plagiarism is the appropriation of another person's ideas, processes, results, or words without giving appropriate credit.
+8. Plagiarism: The appropriation of another person's ideas, processes, results, or words without giving appropriate credit.

 Part 2: Responsibilities